For information and updates about Coronavirus, please click here.

 For independent schools, free schools and academies, it is set out in the following document:

-While teaching British values may seem like a tall order, PSHE underpin much of SMSC; in fact, PSHE were purpose-built for exactly the sort of exploration and learning you will embark on when teaching pupils about British values.
+While teaching British values may seem like a tall order, RSHE underpin much of SMSC; in fact, RSHE were purpose-built for exactly the sort of exploration and learning you will embark on when teaching pupils about British values.